Homeschooling can get messy so we have adopted the spiral method for our homeschooling.

 I have to tell you that this method was such a lifesaver for us.
 Fewer papers were lost, and all their work in each subject was kept neatly in one place.
 It made checking their work a thousand times easiery.
 Seriously, I really don't know why I hadn't thought of doing it that way before!

-But I do know we'll be continuing with this "spiral" method from now on.
+But I do know we'll be continuing with this "spiral" method for our homeschool from now on.
 And I'll definitely be keeping my eye out for some more inexpensive notebooks.
 After all, this is all I have left for the upcoming school year — only 42 notebooks — and I know my kids will complain if I don't have enough of their colors …